 PICA’s annual Time-Based Art Festival (TBA) draws artists from across the country and around the globe for a convergence of contemporary performance and visual art.
 Installations and live performances fill out theaters, temporary galleries, and unexpected public spaces throughout Portland, activating the city with art and energy.
 From morning workshops to afternoon salons and talks, to evening shows and late-night happenings, TBA is an all-hours forum for new ideas and experiences.

 The 2013 TBA Festival will be presented September 12th through 22nd, with visual art exhibits running through October.
-Please stay tuned for an announcement of this year’s artists and projects.
+Download a PDF of this year’s TBA guidebook or view the full schedule by clicking the calendar link above.
+Read on for passes and ticketing details.

-The TBA Central Box Office will be open located at PICA, 415 SW 10th Ave in yellow trailer on the street outside of our offices.
+The TBA Central Box Office will be open located at PICA, 415 SW 10th Ave.

 Box office hours: